Presentations + Papers

 - "Misfits of Modernism."
 Speaker at the National Trust for Historic Preservation, National Preservation Conference, Pittsburgh, Pennsylvania, November 4, 2006.
 Session covered by Diana Nelson Jones of the Pittsburgh Post Gazette ("Razing vs. Preserving Debated in Mock Trials").
 From the NTHP program: "Preserving the recent past increasingly means saving places that came about at the expense of earlier landmarks, including those destroyed by urban renewal and highway building in the 1950s and 1960s.
 Conflicting and sometimes painful histories of buildings from the recent past, and public attitudes toward them, can cause challenges for preservationists.
 Who decides what is significant and worth saving versus what is expendable?
 Learn how you can effectively make a case and build a defense for sites with difficult histories."
 Other speakers at session: Dan Becker, Executive Director, Raleigh Historic Districts Commission; Dorothy Guzzo, Deputy State Historic Preservation Officer, New Jersey Historic Preservation Office; Charles A. Birnbaum, coordinator of the Historic Landscape Initiative, a program of the National Park Service Heritage Preservation Services Program.
 Moderator: Jeanne Lambin, Field Services Coordinator, Wisconsin Field Office, NTHP.
 Session Manager: Adrian Fine, Director, Northeast Field Office, NTHP.

 - Invited Panel Member, Recent Past Symposium, Peerless Rockville, Historic Preservation Ltd. Rockville, Maryland, October 7, 2006.
 "Open to citizens, property owners, public officials, and decision-makers, the symposium features Rockville from the end of World War II to the opening of Metro -- the 1950s, 1960s, and 1970s.
 Preservation experts and local citizens will examine the challenges that are unique to buildings from this time period and discuss practical strategies to preserve them for future generations.
 The day will provide a variety of opportunities to learn, to discuss, and to meet with others who cherish Rockville’s architectural heritage.
 The symposium is presented by Peerless Rockville and co-sponsored by the Rockville Historic District Commission, National Trust for Historic Preservation, Preservation Maryland, Montgomery County Historic Preservation Commission, and the Recent Past Preservation Network.
 The event is funded in part by Willco Companies, Cohen Companies, and Rockville Properties.
 The Rockville Channel will tape the event, for future broadcast."
+Thank you to Joan Zenzen, board president, Eileen McGuckian, executive director, and Teresa B. Lachin, programs, for the invitation.

 - "Rethinking Richard Neutra's Modernist 'Failure' at Gettysburg."
 Northern Virginia Community College, Historic Preservation Program.
 Tea and Pedagogy Lecture Series.
 Loudon Campus, April 20, 2006.